 Next, before you start knocking out walls or tearing down cabinets, figure out your design.
 Take a look at your existing kitchen so you can figure out what is staying, what is going, and what is getting changed.
 Having an established plan will help you keep your budget and if you’re not doing the work yourself, it will also make it easier for your contractor to see your vision.

-If you have the option, try to get your hands on or create blueprints of your kitchen.
+If you have the option, try to get your hands on or create blueprints of your kitchen or consider Kitchen Remodeling Wellington.
 Have your design planned out before you start making any changes to your kitchen.

 3. Your Budget